-- 8. I have decided to: - a. partially release eight documents in accordance with section 22 [access to edited copies with exempt or irrelevant matter deleted] of the FOI Act on the grounds that the deleted material is considered exempt under sections 47E(d) [public interest conditional exemptions certain operations of agencies], 47F [public interest conditional exemptions personal privacy] and 47G [public interest conditional exemptions business] of the FOI Act; and b. remove irrelevant material in accordance with section 22 of the FOI Act.
+- 10. I have decided to vary the original decision by: - a. releasing one document in full; - b. partially releasing 19 documents in accordance with section 22 [access to edited copies with exempt or irrelevant matter deleted] of the FOI Act on the grounds that the deleted material is considered exempt under sections 33(a)(iii) [documents affecting national security, defence or international relations], 47E(d) [public interest conditional exemptions certain operations of agencies], 47F [public interest conditional exemptions personal privacy] and 47G [public interest conditional exemptions business affairs] of the FOI Act; - c. refusing access to 17 documents on the grounds that the documents are considered exempt under section 47G public interest conditional exemptions business affairs] of the FOI Act; and - d. removing irrelevant material in accordance with section 22 of the FOI Act.